 - 1. Install all hardware components (host computers, storage subsystems, and cables) that you want to connect to the network.
-You might need to refer to the installation guides specific to the hardware components. - 2.
-Establish a naming convention for the storage subsystems connected to the network.
-See "Step 1: Naming the storage subsystems" on page 51 for more information. - 3.
-Record the storage subsystem names and management types in Appendix F, "Storage subsystem and controller information record," on page 173.
-An example of a completed information record is shown in Table 14 on page 51.

-Note: Throughout the remaining steps, you will need to return to Appendix F, "Storage subsystem and controller information record," on page 173 to record information such as hardware Ethernet addresses and IP addresses.

-- 4. (For a directly-managed system only) Determine the hardware Ethernet address for each controller in storage subsystems connected to the network.
-See "Step 3: Identifying the hardware Ethernet MAC address for each controller" on page 52 for more information. - 5.
-(For a directly-managed system only) If you are using a default controller IP address, go to step 7.
+You might need to refer to the installation guides for the specific hardware components. - 2.
+Establish a naming convention for the storage subsystems that will be connected to the network.
+See "Step 1: Naming the storage subsystems" on page 46 for more information. - 3.
+Record the storage subsystem names and management types in Appendix D, "Storage subsystem and controller information record," on page 183.
+An example of a completed information record is shown in Table 15 on page 47. - Note: Throughout the remaining steps, you will need to return to Appendix D, "Storage subsystem and controller information record," on page 183 to record information such as hardware Ethernet addresses and IP addresses. - 4.
+Determine the hardware Ethernet address for each controller in storage subsystems connected to the network.
+See "Step 3: Identifying the hardware Ethernet MAC address for each controller" on page 47 for more information. - 5.
+For a directly-managed system only) If you are using a default controller IP address, go to step 7.
 Otherwise, obtain the TCP/IP address and host name for each of the controllers in the storage subsystems on the network from the network administrator.
-See "Step 4: Assigning IP addresses to hosts and controllers" on page 55. - (For a host-managed system only) Obtain the IP address and host name of the host computer on which the host-agent software will run from the network administrator.
-See "Step 4: Assigning IP addresses to hosts and controllers" on page 55. - 6.
-(For a directly-managed system only) Set up the DHCP/BOOTP server to provide network configuration information for a specific controller.
-If you are using a controller static IP addresses, skip this step. - 7.
-Verify that the TCP/IP software is installed.
-For more information, see "Step 6 (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 63. - 8.
-(For a directly-managed system only) Set up the host or domain name server (DNS) table.
-For more information, see "Step 6 (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 63. - 9.
+See "Step 4: Assigning IP addresses to hosts and controllers" on page 50. - Set up the DHCP/BOOTP server to provide network configuration information for a specific controller.
+If you are using a controller static IP addresses, skip this step. - Verify that the TCP/IP software is installed.
+For more information, see "Step 6 (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 55. - Set up the host or domain name server (DNS) table.
+For more information, see "Step 6 (Windows): Verifying the TCP/IP protocol and setting up the host or DNS table" on page 55. - 9.
 Power on the devices that are connected to the network.